BekhruzTursunboev/BekhruzTursunboev/README.md

 ### 🧠 What I Do
 - 🏫 **Built Target School Website** — a full-stack platform with student results, dorm system, and admin dashboard.
 - 🤖 **AI + Automation Projects** — bots and systems using Google Apps Script, JS, and Python.
-- 💼 **Founder of Target Coders IT Club** — mentoring peers to build real-world apps and freelance.
+- 💼 **Founder of Target Coders IT Community** — mentoring peers to build real-world apps and freelance.
 - 🎥 **YouTube Creator** — teaching coding + AI tools in Uzbek & English to inspire young devs.

 ---